OctavioProfeta/OctavioProfeta.github.io/index.md

 </p>

 {: style="text-align: justify;"}
 It seems that the main wars in which India was directly involved in had less impact on the frequency of the war lexicon than for the USA.
-We can still se that the major increase of the frequency of the war lexicon happens after World War 2, which might be explained by the fact that India was a British colony during this period, and that the war had a major impact on the country.
-One explaination for the lower frequency of the war lexicon could be that the major movie producer for India, Bollywood, is more focused on the production of musicals and comedies.
+We can still see that the major increase of the frequency of the war lexicon happens after World War 2, which might be explained by the fact that India was a British colony during this period, and that the war had a major impact on the country.
+One explanation for the lower frequency of the war lexicon could be that the major movie producer for India, Bollywood, is more focused on the production of musicals and comedies.

 ### Analysis on war-related genres